 From our childhood we are told that reading is a very good habit.
 Specially, if you are preparing for any competitive exam like CAT, GMAT, GRE or even UPSC (it now has a paper with questions on reading comprehension), you must read a lot of books written in English.
 In this context, from here on, by reading I mean reading books written in English language.

 Reading improves our comprehension as well knowledge.
 Reading a lot of good books makes us familiar with English language and we no more need to memorize grammar rules to find out if any sentence is wrong.
-It is the same way as a child learns his native language just listening to his parents and not by learning grammar rules.
+It is the same way as a child learns her native language just listening to her parents and not by learning grammar rules.

 Once a respected gentlemen rightly said that to write well, you need to read a lot.
 So, apart from helping us to understand what others write, reading is also essential to express our thoughts in good words and proper language.

 But what if someone doesn’t read at all?
 What if mere thought of reading a book makes you yawn?
 Is there any way to develop this habit, easily?

 Well, all big things in life require some amount of work.
 However, there are few ways to do it the right way so that you get maximum benefit in minimum amount of time.
 And obviously, you need to be motivated enough and self-determined to maintain a disciplined schedule, atleast when you begin.

 I was not exactly a reading buff.
 Though I read books every once in a while, I was not the kind of guy who reads scores of books every month and asks for even more.
 Every time I finished a book, it used to be an achievement for me.
 But during my CAT preparation, I realized that I need to read a lot and I was actually able to read a lot of books during that time.
 How?
 I followed a simple approach.